 Once your Time Capsule has been configured, you must register it on the network.
 In AirPort Utility, select the AirPort icon and then the Summary tab.
 Make a note of the Ethernet ID.

 Next, open a web browser and go to the manual registration page.
-Select Manual registration, and enter the Ethernet ID of your Time Capsule into the MAC address box, then click Submit Query.
-On the next page, select Other as the system type, and enter a description such as Time Capsule, then click the Submit button.
-Once you get the confirmation page, switch back to AirPort Utility, go to the Base Station menu, and select Restart.
+Put the Ethernet ID in the area for the MAC address.
+Select the device type as “media”, put in the appropriate contact information.
+Once you get the confirmation message, switch back to AirPort Utility, go to the Base Station menu, and select Restart.
 Once the Time Capsule has restarted, you should be fully connected to the network.

 You will be able to access the storage functions of your Time Capsule any time that your computer is connected to it via Ethernet.
 It is important that you use the settings above to ensure that no one else in your residence hall can access your data, and you should not share the password you used to protect the device.